 Heiko Mathias Förster is the designated Chief Conductor of the Baden-Baden Philharmonic.
 He will take up his new position in September 2022 and will lead the orchestra for 5 seasons.

-Heiko Mathias Förster has been chief conductor and artistic director of the Janáček Philharmonic Ostrava since 2014.
+Heiko Mathias Förster was chief conductor and artistic director of the Janáček Philharmonic Ostrava from 2014 to 2019.

 In recent years he has set many extraordinary musical accents in the musical life of the Czech Republic.

 His performance of the “Glagolithic Mass” of Leoš Janáček, a series with the early symphonies of Antonín Dvořák, but especially the interpretation of Bedřich Smetana’s “My Fatherland” became a triumph for Heiko Mathias Förster and the Janáček Philharmonic.